Experimental observation of anomalous supralinear response of single-photon detectors: Theoretical models of the SPAD response function

 In the case of GM counters, single-parameter dead-time models are just an approximation.
 Hybrid models were proposed by combining paralyzable and non-paralyzable dead times \cite{Lee2000}.
 There are two variants; the NP-P model

 and the P-NP model \cite{Muller1991,Lee2009}

 We have tested whether these theoretical models can be used empirically to fit the measured nonlinearity data.
 We found that all hybrid-model fits converge to either the paralyzable or non-paralyzable case.
 Fig.~\ref{fig_dead_time_2} shows both of these response models applied to the measured nonlinearity of all detectors.
 A complete list of the measured parameters and best-fit parameters is given in Table~\ref{table_2}.

 As in the main text, we evaluated $\chi^2$ to demonstrate that investigated models significantly deviate from the measured nonlinearity.
 In Table~\ref{table_3}, we show the chi-squared per one degree of freedom, $\chi^2/\nu$, where $\nu$ is the number of data points minus the number of fitting parameters.

+Both the $\chi^2$ values and the plots in Fig.~\ref{fig_dead_time_2} show that the paralyzable and hybrid models do not offer a better explanation of the data; nor can they satisfactorily match the trend in the middle of the graphs of SPAD-1--3, where all nonlinearities seem to be systematically lower.